Hiking in the Desert Sun: McDowell Sonoran Preserve in Scottsdale

 Have you ever hiked at the McDowell Sonoran Preserve?
 What other hikes have you enjoyed in the Phoenix area?

 The Gateway Trailhead is located at: 18333 N Thompson Peak Pkwy, Scottsdale, AZ 85255.
 Hours are dusk-dawn.
-No parking or admission fees are charged.
+No parking or admission fees.
 Trail brochures are available near the entrance.
 To get to the Horseshoe loop, you will start on the Gateway Loop and follow the signs.
 Everything is marked well for your convenience.
 Enjoy the hike!